xiy/ticktick/README.md

 # Tick Tick

 I wrote a couple of AppleScripts to remind me to fill out my Tickspot Timecard.
-Sure, I could've just set a reminder or used a calendar entry, but where's the fun in that?
+Sure, I could've just set a reminder or used a calendar entry, but where's the fun (ridiculous waste of time) in that?

 There are two flavours:

-Mavericks: `global-ticktick-mavericks.scpt`
+OSX Mavericks: `global-ticktick-mavericks.scpt`

 Growl: `global-ticktick-growl.scpt`

 Pop them somewhere readable and then add an entry into your `crontab` file to run the script - something like this: